 First.
-That the right of suffrage and of holding office shall be exercised only by citizens of the United States above the age of twenty-one or persons above that age who have declared their intention to become such citizens:
+That the right of suffrage and of holding office shall be exercised only by citizens of the United States above the age of twenty-one or persons above that age who have declared their intention to become such citizens;

 Second.
-That the elective franchise or the right of holding office shall not be denied to any citizen on account of race, color, or previous condition of servitude;
+That the elective franchise or the right of holding office shall not be denied to any eitizen on account of race, color or previous condition of servitude;

 Third.
-That no soldier or sailor or other person in the Army or Navy, or attached to troops in the service of the United States, shall be allowed to vote unless he has made his permanent domicile in the Territory for six months; and in the Territory.
+That no soldier or sallor or other person in the army or navy, or attached to troops in the service of the United States, shall be allowed to vote until he has made his permanent domicile in the Territory for six months; and,

-Fourth.
-That no person belonging to the Army or Navy shall be elected to hold a civil office or appointment
+Fourth, that no person belonging to the army or navy shall be elected to or hold a civil office or app intment in the Territory.

-These limitations are the only ones placed upon the authorities of the Territorial legislatures against granting the right of suffrage or of holding They have the power, there office. to prescribe any reasonable qualifications of voters and for holding office not inconsistent with the above limitations.
-In our judgment, section 509 of the Revised Statutes of Idaho Territory, which provides that "no person under guardiauship, non compos mentis, or insane, nor any compos mentis, or insane, nor any person convicted of treason, felony, or bribery in this Territory, or in any other State or Territory in the Union, unless restored to civil rights; nor any person who is a bigamist or polygamist or who teaches, advises, counsels, or encourages any person or persons to become higamists or polygamists, or to commit any other crime defined by law, or to enter into what is known as plural or celestial marriage, or who is a member of any order, organization, or association which teaches, advises, counsels, or encourages its members or devotees, or any other person to commit the crime of bigamy or polygamy, or any other crime defined by law, either as a rite or ceremony of such order; organization, association, or other-wise, is permitted to vote at any election, or to hold any position or office of honor, trust, or profit within this Territory," is not open to any constitutional or legal objection.
-With the exception of persons under guardianship or of unsound mind, it simply excludes from the privilege of voting or of holding any office of honor, trust, or profit, those who have been convicted of certain offenses, and those who advocate a practical resistance to the laws of the Perritory and justify and approve the commission of crimes forbidden by it.
-The second subdivision of section 504 of the Revised Statutes of Idaho, requiring every person desiring to have his name registered as a voter to take an oath that he does not belong to an order that advises a disregard of the criminal law of the Territory, is not open to any valid legal objection to which our attention has been called,
+These limitations are the only ones placed upon the authority of Territorial Legislatures against granting the right of suffrage or of holding office.

+They have the power, therefore, to prescribe any

+REASONABLE QUALIFICATIONS voters and for holding office not inconsistent with the above limitations.
+In our judgment section 501 of the Revised Statutes of Idaho Territory, which provides that "no person under guardianship, non compos mentis or insane, nor any person convicted of treason, felony, or bribery in this Territory, or In any other State or Territory in the Union, unless restored to civil rights; nor any person who is a higamist, or polygamistor who teaches, advises, counsels, or encourages any person or persons to become biga-mists or polygamists, or to commit any other crime defined by law, or to enter into what is known as plural or celestial marriage, or who is a member of any organization or association which teaches, advises, counsels, or encourages its members or devotees or any other persons to commit the crime of bigamy or polygamy, or any other crime de-fined by law, either as a rite or ceremony of such order, organization, or association or otherwise, is permitted to vote at any election, or to hold any position or office of honor, trust, or profit within this Territory," is not open to any constitutional or legal objection.
+With the exception of persons under guardianship or of unsound mind it simply evaluates from the said.
+It simply excludes from the privilege of voting, or of holding any office of honor, trust or profit, those who have been convicted of certain offenses, and those who advocate a practical resistance to the laws of the Territory and justify and approve division of Section 504 of the revised statutes of Idaho, requiring every person desiring to have his name registered as a voter to take an oath that he does not belong to an order that advises a disregard of the criminal law of the Territory, is not open to any valid legal objection to which our attention has been called.